Prenuptial Agreements Attorney Rockville, MD

 Prenups as a hedge against relocation

 As an equitable distribution state, Maryland provides more protection for separate property than community property states do.
 However, there is no guarantee that a couple will live in one state forever.
 A prenuptial agreement can ensure that, in the case of divorce, the couple settles property disputes according to the laws of the state where they were married.

 Contact a knowledgeable Rockville, Maryland prenuptial agreement attorney

-To schedule a consultation to discuss your need for a prenuptial agreement in Rockville, call The Law Office of Stacy B. Talbott, LLC at 301-637-8527 or contact the firm online.
+To schedule a consultation to discuss your need for a prenuptial agreement in Rockville, call The Law Office of Stacy B. Talbott at 301-637-8527 or contact the firm online.